rkaunismaa/Transformer-Showcase/README.md

 Studying the Shakespeare example in the nanoGPT code base because I want to try to implement something like that here.

 If you peek inside the config/train_shakespeare_char.py file of the nanoGPT code base, you'll see that we're training a GPT with a context size of up to 256 characters, 384 feature channels (the width of the embeddings), and it is a 6-layer Transformer with 6 heads in each layer.

+## October 4, 2023

+### 4:01pm

+Yup, getting back to this cuz I want to resume my deep study of transformers.
+And I will once again begin with the code from [The Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/)